-TikTok micro-influencers generate authentic engagement and ad-ready content for brands.
+TikTok micro-influencers generate authentic content and organic engagement for brands.
 Below we break down the benefits of micro-influencers on...

 What Are Micro-Influencers and How Do They Benefit Brands?